HubRise/website/content/apps/prestashop/en/push-catalog.md

 - `description`: The description of the product
 - `image_ids`: The IDs of the images associated with the product
 - `skus`: The list of skus attached to the product
+- `barcodes`: Only the first barcode is sent, if present.

 For every sku in the `skus` array, PrestaShop Bridge sends the following information to PrestaShop: